laethyl/Laethyl-s-Roulette-Survivor/(51-60) Heavensward/The Fractal Continuum.md

 - Quickly kill adds
   - These cause squares to explode later
-- Esuna the bomb debuf - AETHEROCHECMICAL EXPLOSIVE
+- Esuna the bomb debuff - AETHEROCHEMICAL EXPLOSIVE